 Author and biologist Thor Hanson is a Guggenheim Fellow, a Switzer Environmental Fellow, and winner of the John Burroughs Medal.
 His books include Buzz, The Triumph of Seeds, Feathers, and The Impenetrable Forest, as well as the illustrated children’s favorite, Bartholomew Quill.
 Thor’s work has been translated into more than ten languages and earned many accolades, including the Phi Beta Kappa Award in Science and two Pacific Northwest Book Awards.
 His many media appearances have included NPR’s Fresh Air, Science Friday, and To the Best of Our Knowledge, as well as Book Lust with Nancy Pearl.
 Hanson lives with his wife and son on an island in the Pacific Northwest.

 OMSI Science Pub at the Empirical Theater is a ticketed event.
 To guarantee a seat at this event, please buy tickets online or at the OMSI front desk.
-Advanced tickets will be available for purchase until 11:59pm the day prior to the event.
+Advanced tickets will be available for purchase until 2pm the day of the event.
 Please show your ticket at the theater entrance upon arrival.

 If the event sells out, we will update the website and Facebook listings accordingly.
 If the event does not sell out in advance, attendance will be first-come, first-served at the door and at-the-door admission will remain a suggested donation.